RaXx00n/CPE-it/README.md

 [testdata.ndjson](https://github.com/RaXx00n/cpeit/blob/main/cpeit-elk/testdata.ndjson) has been included for testing!

+9. To install the CPEit data view (under development), [follow these instructions](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html) to import SavedObjectsExport.ndjson

-9. In order to ingest your own data, you will need to configure senddata.py in the agent's files to one of the Logstash pipelines.
+10. In order to ingest your own data, you will need to configure senddata.py in the agent's files to one of the Logstash pipelines.

 By default the pipeline inputs are: